matwilso/matwilso.github.io/_drafts/sim2real.md

 This is the case for all of the big sim2real results of the past few years.
 Domain randomization may help pick up the slack a bit, but calibration is king.
-To the extent that the calibration and simulation modeling effort continue to be largely task-specific, this will limit the generality and applicability of the approaches.
+To the extent that the calibration and simulation modeling effort continue to be largely task-specific, sim2real approaches wil not be general enough.
-If we have to build complex physical models and accurately calibrate them for every possible task we might want to solve...
-I think you can see that this approach is not going to scale.
+If you have to build complex physical models and accurately calibrate them for every possible task you might want to solve, sim2real is not going to scale.

-What is the solution here?
-What would allow us to scale up?

-I argue the answer is the simulator.
+We should focus more on the simulator---that is where we will find the steepest gradient to climb for improving our systems.
-The simulator is the current weak link in the chain (sergey link maybe).
+The simulator is the current biggest weak link in the chain (sergey link maybe).
-It does not improve with more data and compute.
-Every other component of our systems do.
-It is the reason our models don't transfer.
-The simulator is not accurate enough.
+While every other component of our system improves with more data and compute, the simulator stays the same.
+It requires human effort to improve, and that isn't cutting it.
+Current simulators are not accurate enough.
-If it were accurate enough, our models would transfer.
+If they were, our models would be transferring to the real world.

+We need a simulator that can adapt and efficiently handle the full range of household or industrial physical interactions.
+Rigid bodies, deformable objects, fluids, all the strange and complex and varied objects with different properties and abilities, like a bottle that can hold water, a pencil that can write on paper, a plastic bag that behaves like a plastic bag (the immense variety of objects alone makes this seem like a learning problem.
+Some of this may be out of reach of current methods, but eventually we will want robots that can write on a piece of paper, or some equivalent of that.)
+We need a simulator that is smart, that can help us calibrate systems automatically to form models of the actual phenomenon it is trying to simulate and to improve based on errors in its prediction.
+We are in the stone age of simulators.
+They are arduous to setup with XML files, they only cover a small set of phenomenon efficiently, and they are challenging to calibrate.
+The simulator could be a much more general and useful tool than it currently is.

-The simulator should be our focus.
+The simulator should become a central focus of research.
 We should push on that.
 We should push on that and I believe we can make the simulator into an incredible tool.
 Not just bring it up to snuff, but actually blow past that, and make it a central tool to the success of sim2real robot learning.